mbuhot/ecto_job/README.md

 The producer will update a batch of jobs setting the state to "RESERVED", with an expiry of 5 minutes unless otherwise configured.

-Once a consumer is given a job, it increments the attempt counter and updates the state to "IN_PROGRESS", with an initial expiry of the configurable as `base_expiry_seconds`, which defaults to 5 minutes.
+Once a consumer is given a job, it increments the attempt counter and updates the state to "IN_PROGRESS", with an initial timeout configurable as `execution_timeout`, defaulting to 5 minutes.
-If the job is being retried, the expiry will be base expiry * the attempt counter.
+If the job is being retried, the expiry will be initial timeout * the attempt counter.

 If successful, the consumer can delete the job from the queue using the preloaded multi passed to the `perform/2` job handler.
-If an exception is raised in the worker or a successful processing attempt failes to successfully comitt the preloaded multi, the job is not deleted and remains in the "IN_PROGRESS" state until it expires.
+If an exception is raised in the worker or a successful processing attempt fails to successfully commit the preloaded multi, the job is not deleted and remains in the "IN_PROGRESS" state until it expires.

 Jobs in the "RESERVED" or "IN_PROGRESS" state past the expiry time will be returned to the "AVAILABLE" state.